XAI-Demonstrator/xai-demonstrator/docs/user-guide/getting-started.md

 !!! warning "Download size"

-    This will download several GB of files!
+    This will download several GB of files from the GitHub Container Registry!

+After the downloads completed and the containers are spun up, you can visit your very own _XAI Demonstrator_ at [http://localhost:8000/](http://localhost:8000/).

-We used only a small part of the source code:
+We used only a very small part of the source code:
 ```bash
 cat docker-compose.yml
 ```